-Features: Across the street from the corn maze.
+Features: Enjoy a free ride on the hay wagon to the pumpkin patch, with the purchase of a pumpkin.
 Open Saturdays and Sundays throughout the month of October, 12:00pm to 4:00pm.
 Cash only.
 From mini gourds to giant pumpkins.

 Richmond Country Farms

-Features: Open daily, check website for opening dates.
-Hay wagon rides to the pumpkin patch, professional entertainment, pumpkin picking music, animal farm, and admission includes a child sized pumpkin and a Spartan apple.
+Features: Open daily, starting in early October.
+Hay wagon rides to the pumpkin patch, professional entertainment, pumpkin picking music, animal farm, and admission includes a child-sized pumpkin and a Spartan apple.